-In addition to DFS on APs and BHMs, the ETSI DFS specification requires DFS on SMs and BHSs.
-In this case, when an SM or BHS boots, it scans to see if an AP or BHM is present (if it can detect a Canopy beacon).
-If an AP or BHM is found, the SM or BHS performs a channel availability check on that frequency for 1 minute, monitoring for the radar signature, without transmitting.
+The FCC and IC require DFS only on APs and BHMs.
+The ETSI specificiation requires DFS on APS, BHMs, SMs, and BHSs.
+In the ETSI case, when an SM or BHS boots, it scans to see if an AP or BHM is present (if it can detect a Canopy beacon).
+If an AP or BHM is found, the SM or

-For an SM, if no radar pulse is detected during this 1 minute, the SM proceeds through normal steps to register to an AP.
+BHS performs a channel availability check on that frequency for 1 minute, monitoring for the radar signature, without transmitting.

-For a BHS, if no radar pulse is detected during this 1 minute, it registers, and as part of registering and ranging watches for the radar signature for another 1 minute (for a total of 2 minutes of monitoring).
+- For an SM, if no radar pulse is detected during this 1 minute, the SM proceeds through normal steps to register to an AP. - For a BHS, if no radar pulse is detected during this 1 minute, it registers, and as part of registering and ranging watches for the radar signature for another 1 minute (for a total of 2 minutes of monitoring).